allenai/scruples/readme.md

-scruples
+Scruples
 ========
 A corpus and code for understanding norms and subjectivity.

-This repository contains the code for building and analyzing the `scruples` corpus. `scruples` is a corpus for studying _norm understanding_ in anecdotes.
+This repository is for the paper: [&ldquo;Scruples: A Corpus of Community Ethical Judgments on 32,000 Real-life Anecdotes&rdquo;][paper].
+In particular, `scruples` is a collection of datasets for studying _norm understanding_ in anecdotes.
+This repo contains code for building and analyzing `scruples`, running the baselines, and demoing the models and BEST estimator.

 To rebuild the dataset or re-run the analyses, see [Setup](#setup) and then [Quickstart](#quickstart).
 For documentation on how we validated the extractions, see the [Annotation Guidelines](./docs/annotation-guidelines.md).

+To cite the paper, jump to [Citation](#citation).

 **Note: This repository is intended for research purpooses only.** It is NOT intended for use in production environments, and there is no